HSA Fees That Add Up

 HSAs are a clear way to save money for your health, both for short-term and long-term expenses.
 Their triple tax advantages and automated payroll deductions create such an easy and obvious way to save tax-free dollars.
 Once you set up an HSA you are set to save month after month; money you can use today or save for retirement.

 Common HSA fees can steal money from your health savings.
 Let us help you understand costs you can watch out for when evaluating your current or future HSA provider.

-- Minimum Account Balance – often you will find minimum account balance requirements to invest. $1,000/account is typical from our research.
+- Minimum account balance: often you will find minimum account balance requirements to invest, such as $1,000/account.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.